thoughtspot/thoughtspot.github.io/_disaster-recovery/node-failure.md

 ## Node replacement

 Node replacement is done on site by ThoughtSpot Support.
-You will need to schedule a maintenance window, since some downtime is required.
+You must schedule a maintenance window, since some downtime is required.
 For more information, please contact ThoughtSpot Support.